Luana Vjollca

-Luana Vjollca (born 2 September 1991), also known mononymously as Luana, is an Albanian television presenter, host, singer and model.
+Luana Vjollca (born 2 September 1991), is an Albanian television presenter, singer and former dancer.
+She is also known for hosting the second season of the Albanian reality show Ferma VIP in 2025.

 Life and career

-Luana Vjollca was born on 2 September 1991 into an Albanian family of the Roman Catholic faith in the city of Tirana, then part of the People's Republic of Albania, present Albania.
+Luana Vjollca was born on 2 September 1991 into an Albanian family of the Roman Catholic faith in the city of Kuçovë, Albania.
 Her parents originated from the city of Shkodër.
 Her elder sister, Marina Vjollca, is also a well-established television presenter and model in the Albanian-speaking world.